 Essentially an open-faced omelet traditionally made with loads of olive oil, fried potato slices, and eggs it's a dish you see at almost every tapas bar when you travel to Spain.

-The only drawback to a classic Spanish tortilla recipe is that it require you fry up every last potato slice, which takes quite some time.
-Enter the genius hack by renowned Spanish chef, Ferran Adria, where he uses store bought potato chips instead!
+The only drawback to a classic Spanish tortilla recipe is that it requires you to fry up every last potato slice, which takes quite some time.
+Enter the genius hack by a renowned Spanish chef, Ferran Adria, where he uses store-bought potato chips instead!